Hoge Finance Price Hits $0.0002 (HOGE)

-Hoge Finance (CURRENCY:HOGE) traded up 3.5% against the dollar during the twenty-four hour period ending at 23:00 PM Eastern on June 15th.
-Hoge Finance has a total market cap of $69.25 million and approximately $1.41 million worth of Hoge Finance was traded on exchanges in the last 24 hours.
-One Hoge Finance coin can currently be bought for $0.0002 or 0.00000000 BTC on popular exchanges.
-In the last seven days, Hoge Finance has traded down 11.8% against the dollar.
+Hoge Finance (CURRENCY:HOGE) traded 10.3% higher against the dollar during the one day period ending at 18:00 PM Eastern on June 17th.
+Hoge Finance has a market cap of $67.37 million and approximately $622,465.00 worth of Hoge Finance was traded on exchanges in the last 24 hours.
+One Hoge Finance coin can currently be purchased for about $0.0002 or 0.00000000 BTC on major cryptocurrency exchanges.
+In the last week, Hoge Finance has traded 15.5% lower against the dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.